2022 NASCAR Cup Series: Round 30: Autotrader EchoPark Automotive 500

 Brad Keselowski won the pole.
 The race saw tire issues for Martin Truex Jr., Kevin Harvick and Chase Elliott- who retired after a small fire broke out in his engine bay, pushing him to be last above the cut line when the race ended.
 Christopher Bell also faced issues and dropped below the cut line.
 Kyle Larson won the first stage after Denny Hamlin made contact with his left rear quarter panel.
 Ryan Blaney, who won the All Star race earlier this year won Stage 2.
-Subsequently there was a 56 minute red flag for rain.
+Subsequently, there was a 56-minute red flag for rain.
 Later, William Byron and Hamlin made contact, which left Byron displeased.
 Byron then hit Hamlin on purpose under caution, sending Hamlin spinning.
 Tyler Reddick fought Joey Logano for the lead, with the former winning right after being eliminated from the previous round of the playoffs, and the latter earning the points lead.
 There were a record 36 lead changes and a record 16 caution periods.
 Byron (and Ty Gibbs, who hit Ty Dillon on the pit road) were later fined for their incidents.
 Byron was also initially penalized with a loss of 25 points, which dropped him from third to tenth in the standings, although it was later overturned.
-A string of tire failures also resulted in Alex Bowman suffering from a concussion that effectively elimiated him from the playoffs and Cody Ware sustaining an impaction fracture on his ankle after am hard hit into the pit wall.
+A string of tire failures also resulted in Alex Bowman suffering from a concussion that effectively eliminated him from the playoffs and Cody Ware sustaining an impaction fracture on his ankle after am hard hit into the pit wall.